Nantwich Civic Society held its monthly

 stress the urgent need for a traffic and

 solutions to current and future

-Civic Society members are
+Civic Society members are not

-not alone in town for having real
+alone in town for having real concerns

-concerns about future parking and
+about future parking and traffic

-traffic requirements arising from the
+requirements arising from the many

-new houses already being built or
+hundreds of new houses already being

-planned for the
+built or planned for the town

-town and surrounding parishes.
+and surrounding parishes.